senchalabs/docs-i18n/guides/controllers/README.md

         }
     });

-Usually, a ref is just a key/value pair - the key ('nav' in this case) is the name of the reference that will be generated, the value ('#mainNav' in this case) is the {@link Ext.ComponentQuery ComponentQuery} selector that will be used to find the Component.
+Usually, a ref is just a key/value pair - the key ('nav' in this case) is the name of the reference that is to be generated, while the value ('#mainNav' in this case) is the {@link Ext.ComponentQuery ComponentQuery} selector used to find the Component.

-Underneath that, we have created a simple function called addLogoutButton which uses this ref via its generated 'getNav' function.
-These getter functions are generated based on the refs you define and always follow the same format - 'get' followed by the capitalized ref name.
-In this case we're treating the nav reference as though it's a {@link Ext.Toolbar Toolbar}, and adding a Logout button to it when our function is called.
-This ref would recognize a Toolbar like this:
+We have then created the addLogoutButton function which uses this ref via its generated 'getNav' function.
+This getter function is automatically generated based on the refs you define and always follows the same format - 'get', followed by the capitalized ref name.
+In this case we are treating the nav reference as a {@link Ext.Toolbar Toolbar}, and we add a Logout button to it when our function is called.
+This ref would recognize a Toolbar such as the following:

     Ext.create('Ext.Toolbar', {
         id: 'mainNav',